ZhaozhongLiu/ML-Final/pico-llm/part2/RUN_ALL_USAGE.md

 - Python: `python3`
 - GPU (optional): CUDA available if you set `DEVICE=cuda:0`
+- If using DeepSeek API for dataset generation (default):
+  - `DEEPSEEK_API_KEY` must be set
-- If using ChatGPT API for dataset generation:
+- If using OpenAI ChatGPT API for dataset generation:
   - `OPENAI_API_KEY` must be set

 ---